THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Affiliate marketing is that easy and it’s that hard as well.

-Unless you somehow get very lucky or have a huge audience, just adding random affiliate links to your articles is unlikely to lead to much money.
+Unless you get very lucky or have a huge audience, just adding random affiliate links to your articles is unlikely to lead to much money.

 Affiliate marketing requires a strategy.